winter 2019 update

 What also has changed is one crank gear up front, fewer speeds to change and a lower gear ratio.
-These bikes are not made for speed as there is plenty of friction at work as the fat tires plow through the snow.
+These bikes are not made for speed or big hills as there is plenty of friction at work as the fat tires plow through the snow.

 Fat bikes come with wide handlebars, disc brakes on a wide fork frame, but few have shocks.
 You just don’t need them on the soft stuff.
 Tires may have studs for ice and tire pressure is a low 10 psi or less.